dmyers87/cache_wrangling/README.md

 The work in this repo seeks to explain methods and techniques for using cache metrics to solve performance problems.
 ## Usage
-The initial iteration of the cache wrangler consists of a [cache_report.js](src/mongo_shell/cache_report.js) script desinged to be run from the Mongo shell.
+The initial iteration of the cache wrangler consists of a [cache_report.js](src/mongo_shell/cache_report.js) script designed to be run from the Mongo shell.

 To run the cache report, simply connect to the cluster of interest and load the script.
 By default, the script will report on the current database in use.